Scanning Tips

 6. Dry all the water from the camera lenses, laser scanner, and device housing.

-8. Before you put the device away, dry it thoroughly using a clean and dry Microfiber cloth.
+8. Before you put the device away, dry it thoroughly using a clean and dry microfiber cloth.

 9. If you are back in the office, unpack the device and let it dry overnight on a desk.